floss-and-code/stripe-hackathon/FAQs.md

 This hackathon is meant to encourage building e-commerce applications that assist communities and businesses affected by Covid-19.
 We encourage you to think of real business affected and build a project that would support them during this time.

 ## Who decides the winners?
 Team of GitHub employees.
-If the project improves on the existing starter it will be deemed valid and added to the winners list ( limited to the first 50).
+If the project improves on the existing starter it will be deemed valid and added to the winners list (limited to the first 50).

 ## When are the winners announced?
-December 14th
+December 14th.

 ## How will I know if I win?
 Winners will be notified by email, please make sure there is a visible and correct email on your GitHub profile.
 Good luck!